Seattle Truck Accident Lawyers

 - $230,000 recovery for lacerations and broken ribs sustained when a truck overturned as a result of an improperly secured load in Sumas.

-In a crash involving a large commercial truck and a passenger vehicle, it is far less common for a truck driver or truck occupant to suffer catastrophic or fatal injuries.
-Based on the principles of physics, when a fully-loaded 18-wheeler weighing 80,000 lbs. or more collides with a 3,000 lb. passenger vehicle, the driver and passengers in the smaller vehicle are much more vulnerable to harm.
+In a crash involving a large commercial truck and a passenger vehicle, it is far less common for a truck driver or occupant to suffer catastrophic or fatal injuries.
+Based on the principles of physics, when a fully-loaded big rig weighing 80,000 pounds or more collides with a 3,000-pound passenger vehicle, the occupants of the passenger vehicle are much more vulnerable to harm.

-According to the Insurance Institute for Highway Safety (IIHS), most fatalities in truck accidents are passenger vehicle occupants.
-Of the 3,660 people who died in large truck collisions in 2014, only 16% were occupants of large commercial trucks.
-A full 68% of the fatalities were people driving or riding in cars or passenger vehicles, and 15% were pedestrians, bicyclists, and motorcyclists.
+According to the Insurance Institute for Highway Safety (IIHS), most fatalities in truck accidents are passenger-vehicle occupants.
+Of the 3,660 people who died in large truck collisions in 2014, only 16% were occupants of large commercial trucks, while 68% of the fatalities were occupants of passenger vehicles, and 15% were pedestrians, bicyclists, and motorcyclists.

 The same statistical trend holds true for non-fatal injuries.
 The National Highway Traffic Safety Administration (NHTSA) reports that an estimated 111,000 people were injured in large truck accidents in the U.S. in 2014 - an increase of 17% from the previous year.
 Of the people injured, 74% were occupants of other vehicles, 23% were occupants of large trucks, and 3% were non-occupants.

-IIHS reports that truck braking capabilities are a contributing factor to truck crashes, as loaded tractor-trailers may require 20% to 40% more distance to stop than passenger vehicles, particularly when travelling on wet or slick roadways, or when the truck brakes have been poorly maintained.
-Another known crash risk is truck driver fatigue.
-Although federal hours-of-service regulations restrict the amount of time truck drivers are allowed to keep going without rest, surveys indicate that many drivers violate these regulations, as reported to IIHS.
+The IIHS reports that truck braking capabilities are a contributing factor to truck crashes, as loaded tractor-trailers may require 20% to 40% more distance to stop than passenger vehicles, particularly when traveling on wet or slick roadways, or when the truck’s brakes have been poorly maintained.
+Another known crash risk is truck-driver fatigue.
+Although federal hours-of-service regulations restrict the amount of time truck drivers are allowed to keep going without rest, IIHS surveys indicate that many drivers violate these regulations.